Removing Blood Stains

 Additional Blood Stain Cleaning Tips

-• Windex: Spray Windex window cleaner on the stain before laundering.
-Lightly scrub window cleaner into fabric with an old toothbrush.
-Launder with regular detergent.
+• Windex: This method can work on regular fabrics.
+Spray Windex window cleaner liberally on the stain and let sit about 15 minutes.
+Lightly blot the stain.
+Launder as usual.
 If heavily stained, repeat the process again before drying garment.

-• Hydrogen Peroxide: You can instantly remove blood from clothing by pouring hydrogen peroxide directly onto the clothing.
+• Hydrogen Peroxide: You can instantly remove blood from clothing by pouring hydrogen peroxide directly over the stain.
 This is used often in the veterinary and medical fields.
-Wash and dry as usual.
+Wash as usual.
 This method works best on fresh stains.

 • Lava Soap: You can try using a bar of Lava soap.
-Just rub it on under running water a few times, and then use a stain remover like Shout.
-Wait for 20 minutes or so.
-Put it in the washer and the stain should be gone.
+Gently rub it on the blood stain under running water.
+Wait for 20 minutes or so rinse, check the blood stain, repeat if necessary.
+When the stain is gone, wash as usual.
 Recommended for khakis and jeans because it won’t take the color from the fabric.

-• Meat Tenderizer: Moisten the blood stain with cool water.
-Next, apply and rub in unflavored meat tenderizer to the stain, let this sit overnight, rinse with ammonia water, then launder as usual.
+• Meat Tenderizer: Moisten the blood stain with cool water then apply unflavored meat tenderizer and gently rub on the stain.
+This should help break down the proteins in blood.
+Let this sit about a half hour, rinse, check, repeat if necessary, then launder as usual.

 Now that wasn’t so bad, was it?
 Now you have all the tips and tricks to be an expert blood stain remover too.
 Cold water and speed is the key.